cwesterhold/liquidsoft_components/README.md

 # liquidsoft_components

 ---Currently in beta testing---
----Please use with caution until we get to 1.0.0---

 A lightweight but complete component package to get your flutter project off the ground.
 Provides a large set of useful functions, wrapped into a single service, along with dynamic Cupertino/Material widgets based on device platform.

 Works with: iOS, Android, Web, macOS and all other flutter platforms

 Spend your time meeting the clients needs and not spending time styling widget over and over again.
 The images below show one of the main widgets, LiquidScaffold.